ESG Solutions

 ESG Solutions (Engineering Seismology Group or ESG) is a geophysical products and services company specializing in microseismic monitoring.
 ESG manufactures and installs microseismic instrumentation and performs microseismic data processing and interpretation services.
-It is headquartered in Kingston, Ontario, Canada, with operations in Calgary, Houston, and Beijing and offices in Brisbane and Dallas.
+It is headquartered in Kingston, Ontario, Canada, with operations in Calgary, Houston, and Beijing and offices in Brisbane, Surabaya and Dallas.
 The company was purchased by Deep Imaging in May 2021.
 Prior to this the company was purchased by FTSE 250 Index constituent, Spectris, in December 2014.

-Microseismic Monitoring
+Microseismic monitoring

 ESG Solutions was founded in 1993 as Engineering Seismology Group Inc. The company performs microseismic monitoring services for the oil and gas, mining and geotechnical industries, but its roots lie in microseismic monitoring for the Canadian mining industry.
-The group was loosely formed out of the Engineering Seismology Lab at Queen’s University in Kingston, Ontario, Canada that was performing research on a form of seismology called microseismics, or 'passive seismic'.
+The group was loosely formed out of the Engineering Seismology Lab at Queen’s University in Kingston, Ontario, Canada that was performing research on a form of seismology called microseisms, or 'passive seismic'.